andersea/HTMLClassSuggestionsVSCode/README.md

 # HTML Class Suggestions

 html-class-suggestions is a Visual Studio Code extension that provides completion options for html class attributes based on the css files in your workspace.
-It is similar to other extensions like [Zignd's](https://marketplace.visualstudio.com/search?term=publisher%3A%22Zignd%22&target=VSCode&sortBy=Relevance) [HTML CSS Class Completion](https://marketplace.visualstudio.com/items?itemName=Zignd.html-css-class-completion), but this extension is coded from scratch in typescript.

 ## Features

-Scans your workspace for css files and parses them for class names using the [css npm module](https://github.com/reworkcss/css).
-It will also monitor if you make any changes to css files in your workspace, and refresh the available classes automatically.

-Scanning happens in the background when you open a html file.
-It should take a couple of seconds to complete, after which css class suggestions should be available in class attributes in your html.
+* Suggestions based on the css files in your workspace.
+* Monitors your workspace for css file changes and refreshes the suggestions if needed.
+* css parsing using the [css npm module](https://github.com/reworkcss/css).
+* Avoids parsing identical files by comparing file hash.
+* Language support: html, php

 ![Screenshot 1](https://raw.githubusercontent.com/andersea/HTMLClassSuggestionsVSCode/master/images/Screenshot%201.png)

-Each css file is scanned and parsed separately and asynchronously using vscode's promise api.
-Files are not concatenated before parsing.
-Additionally, parsing is optimized by computing a hash of each css file, thereby making sure identical css files are only parsed once.

 ## Requirements

 The extension is bundled with all necessary requirements, so it should be plug and play.

 ## Release Notes

+### 0.3.0

+Basic php support. - Issue #5.

 ### 0.2.1